Oregon vs. Washington NCAA Football Odds, Plays and Insights | November 6, 2021

 Washington Stats and Trends

-- Thus far this year Washington has two wins against the spread.

-- Washington's games this season have eclipsed the over/under one time in seven opportunities (14.3%).

-- The Huskies rack up 22.8 points per game, comparable to the 23.3 the Ducks allow.
+- The Huskies rack up 22.8 points per game, comparable to the 23.3 the Ducks surrender.

-- Washington is 1-2 against the spread and 2-1 overall in games when it scores more than 23.3 points.
+- Washington is 1-2 against the spread and 2-1 overall in games when it records more than 23.3 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.